-Develop superior transport infrastructure in the form of a substantial upfront investment in facilities that allow the operations of the
+Develop superior transport infrastructure in the form of a substantial upfront investment in facilities that allow the operations of the help to reduce freight and transport costs.

 Facilitate economic and community development in the region by creating direct job opportunities on the Gippsland Logistics Precinct site.